A.

 Location

-Throughout the course of history the landscape has played a key role in determining the settlement
+Throughout the course of history the landscape has played a key role in determining the settlement of civilizations, migrations, invasions and the spread of numerous religions.

 M.

-All Turkish cities have hospitals and towns have clinics, often with staff who speak at least
+All Turkish cities have hospitals and towns have clinics, often with staff who speak at least some English.

 Mosques

 For visiting mosques, dress neatly as you would visit a church.
-It is a MUST for everyone to remove
+It is a MUST for everyone to remove shoes at the entrance of a mosque before stepping on the carpet and equally important NOT to wear shorts or short sleeves.
+Women should normally cover their head with a scarf.

 P.